cake-tech/cakewallet-guides/docs/tutorials/tails.md

 ## Running

-Open the `cake_wallet` folder (or whichever folder you chose) in the Persistent volume.
+Open the `cake_wallet` folder (or whichever extracted folder has the cake_wallet executable) in the Persistent volume.

 Right-click on a blank area and click `Open in Terminal`.